Yano789/obsidian_notes/Classes/Computer System Engineering/Week 8-14/Network Security/Cryptography/Cryptography.md

 **Encryption**: The primary goal is confidentiality.
 Encryption with a public key ensures that only the holder of the corresponding private key can decrypt and read the message.

 **Signing**: The primary goals are authenticity and integrity.
 Signing with a private key allows anyone with the public key to verify who sent the message and that it has not been altered.

+### Practical Uses
+**Secure communications**: RSA can be used to encrypt data transmissions or to secure sensitive data by encrypting it with a public key, ensuring that only the holder of the private key can decrypt it. **Digital Signatures**: RSA is also used for digital signatures, where a message is signed with a sender’s private key and can be verified by anyone who has access to the sender’s public key.

+Since public key $(n,e)$ is known to everybody and private key $(n,d)$ is only known to receiver, an attacker only need to guess the value of $d$

+to decrypt the message:
+- $e$ is known and $d$ is related to $e$, $(ed−1)\ mod\ z=0$
+- To find $z$, one has to know $p$ and $q$
+- $p$ and $q$ is related to $n$, $n=p\times q$

+Hence, one has to be able to perform **prime factorization** of n to guess p and q correctly.
+If n is sufficiently large, e.g: 1024 bits, it is hard to find the correct prime factors of n

+(exponential complexity).
+To crack a simple 128-bit key, a supercomputer (in 2022) on estimate, requires ~10^(39) seconds.
+The universe is younger than that.

+The **prime factorization** problem falls under [[Non-deterministic Polynomial Time (NP)]] Problem

+RSA has stood the test of time, remaining robust against various attacks when correctly implemented and used with a sufficient key size.
+However, in the era of quantum computing, RSA’s security could potentially be compromised, leading to interest in developing quantum-resistant algorithms.